Healing The Centurion’s Servant – Miracle of Jesus

 Jesus Heals the Roman Centurion’s Servant – A short story based on Matthew 8:5-13 and Luke 7:1-10

-Children’s Stories – Original Fiction Based on a Centurion’s Faith
+Children’s Stories – Original Fiction Based On Healing Centurion’s Servant

 A Soldier’s Faith - Healing of the Centurion’s Servant – A children’s story based on Matthew 8:5-13 and Luke 7:1-10